LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-nirvana-scentless-apprentice/index.md

 banner:
   - imported/howard-mades-sunday-jams-nirvana-scentless-apprentice/image990.jpeg
 description: >-
-  This is my favourite Nirvana tune, plus I&rsquo;m feeling a lot of teenage angst today.
+  This is my favourite Nirvana tune, plus I’m feeling a lot of teenage angst today.
 It came out in 1992 on In Utero.
-The lyrics are based on Kurt Cobain&rsquo;s favourite book &quot;Perfume&quot; by the German author Patrick S&uuml;skind.
+The lyrics are based on Kurt Cobain’s favourite book "Perfume" by the German author Patrick Süskind.
 The book is set in 18th century France, about a boy born with a ridiculously heightened [...]Read More...
 published: true
 tags: feature
 featured: false